0xDVC/vela-crypto/README.md

 - [ ] model improvements:
   - cross-validation for states   ```# this i could work out some improvements out.```
-  - try different hmm implementations
-  - maybe hybrid with other ml models

 ## project structure
 ```